GSA/digitalgov.gov/content/posts/2015-09-21-how-a-two-day-sprint-moved-an-agency-twenty-years-forward.md

 Actual investigators made this sprint a success.
 Working with them over the two days, we determined the best interface copy that would be clear and actionable to their peers.
 Seconds after code was pushed to the staging site, we observed how they used search and understood the search results pages.
 Feedback was immediately incorporated.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-288-foh-screenshot.jpg" alt="Two days later we had a working prototype showing browsable chapters and a search results page." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-288-foh-screenshot.jpg" alt="Two days later we had a working prototype showing browsable chapters and a search results page." %}

 ## What’s next?

 For many of us in the design and software development profession, building a working prototype is not a big deal.
 For the dedicated civil servants in the federal government, it can be.
 Over these two days we demonstrated that with the right support and the right people in the room, ideas can be tested, iterated upon, and realized without months of requirements gathering, large waterfall contractual agreements, and other impediments.

 This prototype, built over a two-day sprint, is still an internal proof of concept for the people responsible for improving the FOH.
 For important legal reasons, they are dedicated to ensuring the confidential, internal-facing guidelines are developed in a secure, yet accessible way.
 Our prototype used the public-facing portion of their guidelines to reduce that risk.
 In the next few months, they will pilot this with a few regions while they work on securing a development environment that can house the more useful internal-facing documents (helping government do that better is another story for another day).
 Meanwhile, for all future discussions, they have a working prototype, created with internal stakeholders in the room who helped build it!

 18F and GSA are committed to being proactive federal partners and providing operational excellence wherever we can.
 By working hand-in-hand with the WHD team, we’ve been able to show them what’s possible, and have given them the basic knowledge to ask the right questions to help them develop solutions in a cost-effective, user-centered way.

 If your agency has a project you’d like us to look at, please [contact 18F Consulting via email](mailto:inquiries18F@gsa.gov).